 - I used a Wilton 2D tip to pipe the cupcakes.

 - Cupcakes are best enjoyed within a few days of baking them.
-Store them in a container on the counter.
+Store them in a sealed container on the counter.

 Great read bobby 🙂